injadlu/DAMA/README.md

 ## Get Started
 Dataset: We employ the LLaVA-v1.5-7B preference data from [RLAIF-V Dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset)<br>
 Code: DAMA code is built upon [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA) <br>
+Download our train_dpo.py file, and insert into LLaVA codebase. <br>
+This setup allows for easy integration and execution of our DPO training pipeline.

 ## contact:
 **Any problems please contact me at jackie64321@gmail.com**